davidearl/jcomma/README.md

 * parentheses or trailing minus signs as negatives where ordinary mortals would put a normal negative,
 * positive values (e.g. deposits) in one column and negatives in another (e.g. withdrawals) where you just want a single number which is positive or negative.

 Furthermore, CSV files don't have any means to indicate what character set encoding they use, and very often Excel - or the person who used Excel to send it to you - produces one (typically Windows) and your consumer needs another (often UTF-8).
 Particularly a problem with things like &pound; signs.

+jcomma addresses these problems, especially when you encounter files laid out the same way repeatedly.

 ## Usage